 Chloe Frankel, LCSW, is a graduate of Simmons College School of Social Work and a practicing clinician in the greater Boston area.
 She has worked at the intersection of mental health counseling and advocacy in home-based services, hospitals, psychiatric treatment centers, homeless shelters, jails, and courtrooms.
 She currently works with court-involved adults as a Social Services Advocate in the Boston Public Defenders office.

-J Kant, LICSW is a clinical social worker in Boston, Massachusetts where they provide services to multistressed families.
-J uses a combination of family, group and individual modalities and draws from a range of liberatory theoretical perspectives.
-They believe that good social work practice at its core is found at the intersection of therapy and social justice.
+Jessica Kant, LICSW is a clinical social worker in Boston, Massachusetts.
+She uses a combination of family, group and individual modalities and draws from a range of liberatory theoretical perspectives.
+She believes that good social work practice at its core is found at the intersection of therapy and social justice.

 Zack Osheroff, MSW, is a graduate of Brandeis University and Simmons Graduate School of Social Work.
 Zack is a lifelong student of social justice movements and is a committed activist.
 He currently works with high risk, underserved youth in Boston.